rxluz/notes/README.md

 ### `npm run deploy`

-Publish the static files in gh-pages branch
+Publish the static files in gh-pages branch, also publishes the storybook in gh-page, it's available in the /storybook page.
+[Example](https://notes.rxluz.dev/storybook).

 ### Acknowledgments